 We’ll talk about the interior for a moment here.
 This spacious design is incredibly flexible and versatile.
 You can have two styles of configuration inside this case.
 The first includes having additional drive trays installed right behind the front fans.

 This allows you to have more drives, and you’re not going to run out of drive space in this case anytime soon.
-The other configuration what we can refer to as the “open’ configuration.
+The other configuration is what we can refer to as the “open’ configuration.

 This spacious configuration allows you to have complete control over your building process.
 You can fit a custom water loop here, use several radiators, hard-line tubing, and still have space leftover.
 This also means that cable management and moving around in this chassis is easier.
 The case also supports a large motherboard up to 285mm E-ATX standards.